memorysafety/website/content/en/rav1d-bounty-official-rules.md

 background: dce0e9
 ---

+**2025.05.14 Notice:** Updated Section 4, European Economic Area and Switzerland added to the list of places in which legal residents or citizens are eligible.

 NO PURCHASE OR PAYMENT OF ANY KIND IS NECESSARY TO ENTER OR WIN.
 A PURCHASE WILL NOT INCREASE YOUR CHANCES OF WINNING.
 THE CONTEST IS VOID WHERE PROHIBITED OR RESTRICTED BY LAW.
 THESE RULES AND APPLICABLE LAW GOVERN ALL ASPECTS OF CONTEST PARTICIPATION AND PRIZE AWARDS.
 DO NOT ENTER IF YOU ARE NOT ELIGIBLE UNDER THESE RULES OR YOU ARE LOCATED IN A JURISDICTION IN WHICH THIS CONTEST IS PROHIBITED.

 ## 1. THE CONTEST